Williamsburg, Brooklyn: Rezoning and corporate expansion

-The rezoning represented a dramatic shift of scale in the ongoing process of gentrification in the area since the early 1990s.
-The waterfront neighborhoods, once characterized by active manufacturing and other light industry interspersed with smaller residential buildings, were re-zoned primarily for residential use.
-Alongside the construction of new residential buildings, many warehouses were converted into residential loft buildings.
-Among the first was the Smith-Gray Building, a turn-of-the-century structure recognizable by its blue cast-iron facade.
+The rezoning represented a dramatic shift of approach from an emphasis on a creative, locally based economy in the 1990s to one largely dominated by corporations.
+The waterfront neighborhoods, once characterized by active manufacturing and other light industry interspersed with smaller residential buildings, were re-zoned primarily for residential high rise construction.
+Alongside the construction of high rises, many warehouses which served as centers for creative community-building events like the Cats Head, Flytrap, El Sensorium and Organism, were converted into expensive residential loft buildings.
+Among the first was the Smith-Gray Building, a turn-of-the-century structure recognizable by its blue cast-iron façade.
 The conversion of the former Gretsch music instrument factory garnered significant attention and controversy in the New York press primarily because it heralded the arrival in Williamsburg of Tribeca-style lofts and attracted, as residents and investors, a number of celebrities.

 Officials championing the rezoning cited its economic benefits, the new waterfront promenades, and its inclusionary housing component – which offered developers large tax breaks in exchange for promises to rent about a third of the new housing units at "affordable" rates.
 Critics countered that similar set-asides for affordable housing have gone unfulfilled in previous large-scale developments, such as Battery Park City.
 The New York Times reported this proved to be the case in Williamsburg as well, as developers largely decided to forgo incentives to build affordable housing in inland areas.